1 Example programs

 (bitmap/url "http://racket-lang.org/logo.png")

 Press the Run button again.
-We should now see an image in the Interactions window.
+We should now see an image in the Interactions window as well.

 Web images are values, as are strings, numbers, booleans, and structures.
 You can even apply algebra on them.
 Try: